totti0223/deep_learning_for_biologists_with_keras/README.md

 ## What is it?

 - Tutorials that performs deep learning based analysis  (mainly) of biological relavent themes.
 Should give you (biologists) a better implementation of DL much more than general tutorial tasks like MNIST and CIFAR-10.
-(Although going to prepare basic tutorial section on how to use colab and keras with such in the future)
+(Although may prepare basic tutorial section on how to use colab and keras with such in the future if necessary)
 - Google Colaboratory based notebooks.
 All you need is internet connection, google chrome browser, and google account. **GPU learning environment at a click!**
 - To open the notebook, click on the ![image](https://colab.research.google.com/assets/colab-badge.svg)button in each section.
 Logging into Google Account and copying the ipynb to your local google doc folder is preferred.